Key Takeaways

 How to write an SEO title tag for your contact us page?

 Optimizing your contact us page title for SEO can seem intimidating.
-After all, it is important to get users to click on your result and not accidentally end up at your competitor’s doorstep.
-Because of that, let’s break down how you can write effective page titles for your contact us page without overcomplicating the process.
+It is important to get users to click on your result and not accidentally end up at your competitor’s doorstep.
+Let’s break down how you can write effective page titles without overcomplicating the process.

 As a general rule, your “Contact” page’s SEO title tag should be around 50-60 characters long, feature your keyword, and inform users that they have found what they are looking for.
 Write concise title tags that stand out from competitors, invite users to click, and contain your brand name.

-Additionally, avoid the trap of writing title tags for search engines.
-Although your title tag is a direct ranking factor, your primary goal is to write for users and optimize later for search engines.
-This will ensure your content sounds natural to users and isn’t automatically generated.
-It also means that as the algorithm gets better over time, Google won’t replace your page title with content from the page that it finds more relevant.
+Avoid the trap of writing title tags only for search engines.
+Although your title tag is a direct ranking factor, your primary goal is to write for users.
+This will ensure your contact page SEO content sounds natural and isn’t automatically generated.
+This prevents Google from replacing your title with content it finds more relevant.

 Also, similar to your meta descriptions, try to incorporate action words in your title tag.
-Phrases like “contact us now” make your page stand out among the search results because it incentivizes users to click on it.
+Phrases like “contact us now” make your page stand out because it incentivizes users to click.

-Remember to have a short, concise page title as otherwise, Google won’t display it past the 50-60 character mark.
-Additionally, remember to front-load your page title with value, because otherwise, it can also get truncated, leaving users wondering what’s on it.
+Remember to have a short, concise page title; otherwise, Google won’t display it past the 50-60 character mark.
+You should front-load your page title with value so it doesn’t get truncated, leaving users wondering what is on the page.

-For example, always pull your main point at the front of the title.
-Afterward, include the supporting part of the headline after a delimiting character.
-In most cases, such characters are colon, comma, or the vertical bar (pipe) symbol.
+Always put your main point at the front of the title.
+Afterward, include the supporting part of the headline after a delimiting character like a colon, comma, or the vertical bar (pipe) symbol.

-However, here you can also use a smart trick to save some space.
-If you’re running out of space (e.g., in cases you have a long brand name), try to use some of the common abbreviations.
+If you’re running out of space (e.g., if you have a long brand name), try to use common abbreviations.
 Doing this will ensure that your page titles communicate the full value proposition while still fitting within the character limit set by Google.

 Check out our guide on how to write better page titles for SEO overall.